garek007/slds-ampscript-templating-system/README.md

 We declare variables in the SLDS Globals file, so that you don't have to remember Content Block IDs.
 Ultimately, this may have worked better using ContentBlockByName with a predictable file structure.

+For this to work you'll obviously have to include the SLDS css in the head of your document.

 ## Usage
 ```
 %%[